 Match reward value to the value of respondents’ time

 The only way to decide how much to offer your respondents is to consider who is actually taking your survey.
 Are you inviting highly paid executives or mid-level staff?
 Assess the value of your respondents’ time based on how much they earn.
 You don’t need precise statistics.
-In fact, a general sense of your participants income level is enough.
+In fact, a general sense of your

 For example, consider a survey that targets registered nurses.
 It’s useful to know that on average, registered nurses earn around $70,000 annually.
 At 2,000 hours per year, they earn about $35 per hour.